LEARN ABOUT ANAL SKIN TAGS

 Because of this persistent trauma and the skin attempting to heal, it gets frustrated.
 It basically lays down a scar as best as it can and then grows out with extra skin — hence the anal skin tag.
 This healing is beyond common, with anal tears or fissures that attempt to mend with a skin tag in the region (many think it’s actually from a hemorrhoid, but in fact it’s how that tear healed.)

-It’s a little different for dilated veins or hemorrhoids.
-With this, the blood actually stretches the skin and, after the hemorrhoid resolves itself, the skin does not rebound back to its original shape.
-That distention of skin again is considered a skin tag.
+Anal skin tags are different from hemorrhoids.
+As stated above, skin tags are just extra tissue, whereas hemorrhoids are swollen veins.
+While not the same thing, they are related–skin tags can be caused by hemorrhoids.
+With hemorrhoids (or dilated veins), the blood actually stretches the skin and, after the hemorrhoid resolves itself, the skin does not rebound back to its original shape, leaving a skin tag.
 So unfortunately, there are many different ways to wind up with a skin tag in the anal region and many have functional and/or aesthetic limitations that require surgical attention.

 What are the symptoms of an anal skin tag?